guillemcordoba/TimeThieves/README.md

 First, enter the time of the countdown, and press "Start".
 After that, the countdown will start and the battery will be enabled to fill with points.

+Note: if you start the countdown with the "Lock" label checked, all controls will be disabled except for the UP arrow key to fill the battery.

 ## Controls

 * ESC: enable/disable the battery container